Z Rock: Legacy

 Cumulus Media, the successor to ABC's radio operations, owns the Z Rock trademark today, using it as a moniker for the above-mentioned WXZZ in order to keep the trademark active.

 Tracy Barnes and Scorchin' Scotty went on to found HardRadio.
 Former Z-Rock DJs, Madd Maxx Hammer and Jason Lee Tipton are currently on D-Rock, a digital hard-rock radio station.

 A fully moderated, 24-hour modern rock radio stream is still being produced for the Armed Forces Network (AFN) and is available on the digital AFN satellite lineup (with AFN Uninterruptable Voice the only unencrypted offering on the European AFN Hot Bird transponder).

 The weekly, four-hour modern-rock chart program Z-Rock 50 was part of AFN The Eagle and could be heard in many locations throughout Europe and the Middle East.
 In the United Kingdom, the show was briefly heard on Beacon Radio but had a longer run on GWR.
 It was taken off the air in early 2009.
 The program was also available to other broadcasters worldwide from ABC Radio Networks International (now Citadel Media Networks).

 Citadel Media in 2010 launched a new satellite active rock service called The Nerve.
 Unlike traditional rock stations and networks, The Nerve personalities are rock music core listeners who happen to be on the radio, instead of the DJs themselves.

 KKZR (Z Rock 106.9) is an internet-only radio station based on the original Z-Rock network.
-Songs are played unedited.
-This station uses the original zombie head Z-Rock logo from 1986.
+Songs are played unedited, and feature some radio commercial from video game Grand Theft Auto V. This station uses the original zombie head Z-Rock logo from 1986.

 Z-ROCK INDY (99.9 formerly 103.9) is a LPFM and internet radio station based on the original Z-Rock network.

 The Bulgarian radio station Z-Rock uses the name of the network.